ICade: Google Play

-App Store

 Reception

 The reception to the iCade itself has been mostly positive.
 Ars Technica called it "an attractive, capable piece of hardware that does exactly what you want it to do."
 IGN referred to the iCade as "surprisingly functional", saying it was "certain to please" its target market.
 TouchArcade felt it was "an absolute must-have iPad accessory for the serious retro gamer."
 In Engadget's coverage, the accessory was described as "well constructed" and "an awesome addition to your gaming collection."

 Feelings about the iCade's controls have been mixed to positive.
 IGN described the joystick and buttons "responsive", however, noted the input configuration was "a little cramped, but not unbearably so."
 Ars Technica's reviewer, Ben Kuchera, felt the joystick was "a little looser than [he] would prefer" and the buttons "require[d] a heavy finger to push", but said the controls "held up under [his] heavy hand".
 TouchArcade praised the buttons, finding them "exactly like those that you'd find on an old Defender cabinet."

 The widest criticism for the device has been the small library of compatible software, with many early reviews drawing attention to the fact that only one iCade-compatible title, Atari's Greatest Hits, was available at launch.
 While speaking positively about the hardware, CrunchReview felt the limited software availability made the device a "one trick pony".
 IGN opined that "you'd have to be a pretty passionate Lunar Lander, Centipede, or Missile Command fan to not feel disappointed that there isn't more to play on your new $99 iCade."